polterguy/polterguy.github.io/slots/index.md

 ---
 title: Slots
-description: Here you can find the documentation for the most important dynamic slots you can find in Magic's middleware
+description: Documentation for the most important dynamic slots you can find in Magic's middleware
 ---

 Magic creates the following dynamic slots during startup.
 Notice, most of these slots are there exclusively